diana-hui-yang/cohesity-scripts/oracle/cohesityadapter/restore-oracle/linux/README.md

 - chmod 750 restoreOracle-v2.py

 ## Description
-This script is a wrapper that calls a Python Oracle restore script to create a new database from the backup of another database using the Cohesity Oracle adapter 'Alternate restore' option.
-This operation is commonly used by Oracle DBAs to refresh their Test/Dev environments using backups of production databases.
-The script cleans /etc/oratab and drops the Test/Dev databases before running the Python script restoreOracle-v2.py.
+This script is a wrapper that calls a Python Oracle restore script to create a new database from the backup of another database using the Cohesity Oracle adapter 'Alternate Restore' option.
+This operation is commonly used by Oracle DBAs to refresh Test/Dev environments using production database backups.
+The script cleans /etc/oratab and drops the Test/Dev database before running the Python script restoreOracle-v2.py.
 Click [restoreOracle-v2.py ](https://github.com/bseltz-cohesity/scripts/tree/master/oracle/python/restoreOracle-v2) link to learn how to use it.

 Required parameters